niermann/holoaverage/docs/parameters.rst

 for details).
 For parameters from *stdin* it uses the standard Python encoding (you can use the `PYTHONIOENCODING
 <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONIOENCODING>`_ environment variable to override this behavior).

-.. _sec-file_names:
+.. _sec-file_pathes:

-File names / Dataset names
+File pathes / File formats
 --------------------------

 Some parameters are file pathes.
 All file pathes are relative to the directory, where the parameter file